HarishMarthi/CypressTasks/README.md

 ===== Tools Using =====

 Programming Language : JavaScript,NPM,NodeJS

 Automation Tool : Cypress

 Framework Used : Mocha (with Page Object Model)

 ===== How to Run =====

-Open the Terminal and enter the command as "./node_modules/.bin/cypress run --browser chrome" Then test will run automatically and the results will be saved.
+Open the Terminal and enter the command as "./node_modules/.bin/cypress run --browser chrome" Then test will run automatically and the results will be displayed in terminal.
-Video also will be captured while executing the script, and it will be saved under "cyperss/video" folder
+Video also captured while executing the script, and it will be saved under "cyperss/video" folder

 == 2nd way of Running =====